If you intend to work your way through this article, go here for the version-controlled source.

 The traditional ethos of Vim has been “Vim is my text editor; my OS is my IDE”, meaning Vim users would write or edit a program in Vim then use git, grep, sed, awk, find, build, etc., etc., etc. through each application’s command-line interface instead of a graphical interface to an interface built into an IDE.

 This isn’t enforced.
 Some interfaces to interfaces have been built into Vim over the years, and others have become popular through plugins, but the interfaces to interfaces are generally much thinner that what you’d find in an IDE.
-If asked, “How do you commit and push your changes in Vim?”, most Vim users would say, “I don’t”.
+If asked, “How do you commit and push your changes in Vim?”, many Vim users would say, “I don’t”.

 This ethos is a little more straightforward in Linux, because Linux typically comes with pre-installed git, grep, sed, awk, find, build, etc., etc., etc..
 Windows does not.